-This is the second paper in a series of three in a that proposes a new approach to working with geospatial data, recommending a shift to treat geospatial data as programmers do source code.
+Published in December 2012, this is the second paper in a series of three in a that proposes a new approach to working with geospatial data, recommending a shift to treat geospatial data as programmers do source code.
 This paper delves into the technology upgrades needed to create a distributed versioning system for geospatial data and will present the work OpenGeo has already carried out.

 1. Initial Attempts: Non-Distributed Versioning

 In 2006, OpenGeo undertook substantial research and development on an open source versioning implementation.
 This first versioning system was not distributed, but instead looked to other implementations of centralized versioning for inspiration 1.
 To achieve this tracking tables were added into PostGIS and extensions were built to the WFS Transactional open standard to handle diffs and rollbacks.

 While this approach worked reasonably well, we knew the system was going to get substantially more complicated when it came to adding concepts of “branches” and “merges.”
 Worse yet, the model would certainly break down when we attempted to create distributed versions.
 Why?
 Because we were treating geospatial data in traditional ways, using databases and adding extra code on top of it.

 At the time OpenGeo held off from fully investigating the potential for distributed version control, as our first priority was to solve the non-distributed versioning problem.
 Later, when we began using distributed version tools for software development in our own work we took another look.
 That’s when we realized that a shift in perspective could make the geospatial data versioning effort smoother and more effective.
 To read more about this ‘shift’ please see Distributed Versioning for Geospatial, the previous paper in this series.

 Although this paper primarily presents a specific approach to handling distributed versioning of geospatial data, OpenGeo has conducted preliminary investigations into a number of alternative approaches.